 - Do not answer the door to anyone.

 - If communication means (phone) are available, quietly call 911 and McGill Security Services.

-- Know your surroundings, including exit doors and staircases, as well as where these staircases and doors lead.
+- It is important to know your surroundings, including exits, doors and staircases, as well as where they lead.

 Police officers are trained to respond to an active shooter by entering the building ASAP and proceeding to the area where the incident is unfolding.
 They will move quickly and directly.
 Early in the incident, they may not be able to rescue people because their main goal will be to neutralize the suspect.

 Please try to remain as calm as possible during any such incident and adhere to the officers' demands/directives so as to not interfere with police operations.
 A rescue team is formed shortly after the first responding officers enter the building; they will be the officers who search for and help get everyone out of the building safely.

 For further information, please contact McGill Security Services: campus [dot] security [at] mcgill [dot] ca (email)